PresageLabs/PrediBench/README.md

 ![Brier Score per Model](readme_graphs/brier_score_per_model.png) *Brier Score - lower is better (measures probability calibration accuracy)*

 - While most models tested are not profitable, half of them beat the market baseline.
-And the most recent/powerful ones draw a profit.
+The most recent and powerful ones generate a profit.

 This shows that AI models are becoming better at forecasting!